-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Unaudited)
+AMR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (CONTINUED) (Unaudited)

 In September 2001, the Company announced that it would accelerate the retirement of its remaining 50 owned Boeing 727-200 aircraft to early 2002, ground all McDonnell Douglas DC-9 (DC9) aircraft by the end of October 2001, and immediately ground eight McDonnell Douglas MD-80 (MD80) aircraft.
-As a result, during the third quarter of 2001, the Company recorded a charge of approximately \$73 million related primarily to future lease commitments on the DC9 and MD80 operating leased aircraft past the dates they were removed from service, lease return and storage costs, and the write down of one owned MD80 aircraft to its estimated fair value.
+As a result, during the third quarter of 2001, the Company recorded a charge of approximately \$73 million related primarily to future lease commitments on the DC9 and MD80 operating leased aircraft past the dates they were removed from service, lease return and storage costs, and the write-down of one owned MD80 aircraft to its estimated fair value.
 Cash outlays during 2002 related to the accelerated retirement of these operating leased DC9 and MD80 aircraft total \$17 million.

-In determining the asset impairment charges described above, - management estimated the undiscounted future cash flows utilizing - models used by the Company in making fleet and scheduling decisions- In determining the fair value of these aircraft, the Company- considered outside third party appraisals and recent transactions

-- involving sales of similar aircraft.
-In 2002, the Company also-considered internal valuation models in determining the fair value-of-these aircraft, incorporating the fact that with this grounding,-no-major-airline will operate the Fokker F100 fleet-type. -As-a-result of the write-down of these aircraft to fair value, as well as-the-acceleration-of-the-retirement-dates,-depreciation-and-amortization will decrease from the amounts recognized in the-third-quarter of 2002 by approximately \$33 million-on an annualized basis.
+In determining the asset impairment charges described above, management estimated the undiscounted future cash flows utilizing models used by the Company in making fleet and scheduling decisions.
+In determining the fair value of these aircraft, the Company considered outside third party appraisals and recent transactions involving sales of similar aircraft.
+In 2002, the Company also considered internal valuation models in determining the fair value of these aircraft, and with respect to the Fokker 100 aircraft, incorporated the fact that with this grounding, no major airline will operate this fleet type.
+As a result of the write-down of these aircraft to fair value, as well as the acceleration of the retirement dates and changes in salvage values, depreciation and amortization will decrease from the amounts recognized in the third quarter of 2002 by approximately \$20 million on an annualized basis.

-- Facility exit costs
+Facility exit costs

 In response to the September 11, 2001 terrorist attacks, the Company announced that it would discontinue service at Dallas Love Field and discontinue or reduce service on several of its international routes.
-In addition, the Company announced it would close six Admiral's Clubs, five airport Platinum Service Centers and approximately 105 off airport Travel Centers in 37 cities, all effective September 28, 2001.
-As a result of these announcements, during the third quarter of 2001, the Company recorded a \$60 million charge related primarily to future lease commitments and the write off of leasehold improvements and fixed assets.
+In addition, the Company announced it would close six Admiral's Clubs, five airport Platinum Service Centers and approximately 105 off-airport Travel Centers in 37 cities, all effective September 28, 2001.
+As a result of these announcements, during the third quarter of 2001, the Company recorded a \$61 million charge related primarily to future lease commitments and the writeoff of leasehold improvements and fixed assets.
 Cash outlays during 2002 related to these accruals total \$3 million.

-- Employee charges
+Employee charges

-- On August 13, 2002, the Company announced that it would reduce an estimated 7,000 jobs by March 2003 to realign its workforce with the planned capacity reductions, fleet simplification, and hub restructurings.
-This reduction in workforce, which will affect all work groups (pilots, flight attendants, mechanics, fleet service clerks, agents, management and support staff personnel), will accomplished through various measures, including limited voluntary programs, leaves of absence, part time work schedules, furloughs in accordance with collective bargaining agreements, and permanent layoffs.
-As a result, during the third quarter of 2002, the Company recorded an employee charge of approximately \$57 million primarily related to voluntary programs in accordance with collective - bargaining agreements with its pilot and flight attendant work groups.
+On August 13, 2002, the Company announced that it would reduce an estimated 7,000 jobs by March 2003 to realign its workforce with the capacity reductions, fleet simplification, planned and hub restructurings.
+This reduction in workforce, which will affect all work groups (pilots, flight attendants, mechanics, fleet service clerks, agents, management and support staff personnel), will be accomplished through various measures, including limited voluntary $\operatorname{programs}$, leaves of absence, $\operatorname{part-time}$ work schedules, furloughs in accordance with collective bargaining agreements, and permanent layoffs.
+As a result, during the third quarter of 2002, the Company recorded an employee charge of approximately \$57 million primarily to voluntary programs in accordance with collective related bargaining agreements with its pilot and flight attendant work groups.
 Cash outlays for the employee charge will be incurred over a period of up to twelve months and will approximate the amount of the charge recorded.
-In addition, the Company expects to - additional employee charges related to this reduction in workforce in the fourth quarter of 2002.
+In addition, the Company expects to incur additional employee charges related to this reduction in workforce in the fourth quarter of 2002.